SPawson/trips-ecommerce/README.md

 <p>I have deployed this project using Heroku and this can be found here: <a target="_blank" href="https://trips-ecommerce.herokuapp.com/">https://trips-ecommerce.herokuapp.com/</a></p>
 <p>In order to run Trips locally the following steps can be taken:</p>

-1. To download or clone the site to your local machine you will need to go to my [repo]( https://github.com/SPawson/trips-ecommerce) see steps in https://help.github.com/en/articles/cloning-a-repository .
+1. To download or clone the site to your local machine you will need to go to my [repo]( https://github.com/SPawson/trips-ecommerce) and see the steps in https://help.github.com/en/articles/cloning-a-repository in order to clone my project.
 2. Before you download or clone the site you will need to ensure you have [Python 3.7](https://www.python.org/downloads/) installed.
 3. Once you have Python installed, create a virtual environment as appropriate to you chosen IDE and os.
 I recommend using [Microsoft visual code] (https://code.visualstudio.com/)
 4. In order to install all  of the dependencies required to run the project, you can do this via the requirements.txt file using the *****pip _install_ -r _requirements_.txt***** command once you have activated your virtual environment.
 This should install all of the packages listed in the file.